 John E. Westerfield.
 John E. Westerfield is an independent director of the Company.
-Mr. Westerfield serves as Chief Executive Officer of Mitsui Fudosan America, Inc. ("MFA") and is a member of MFA's board of directors.
-MFA is the U.S. subsidiary of Mitsui Fudosan Group, a publicly listed real estate company in Japan.
-Mr. Westerfield was appointed Chief Executive Officer of MFA in April 2015 after serving as Senior Advisor to MFA's Board of Directors from 2012 to 2015.
+From April 2015 to October 2023, Mr. Westerfield served as Chief Executive Officer and was on the Board of Directors of Mitsui Fudosan America, Inc. ("MFA"), the U.S. subsidiary of Mitsui Fudosan Group, a publicly listed real estate company in Japan.
+Prior to his appointment as CEO, Mr. Westerfield served as Senior Advisor to MFA's Board of Directors.